utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 ### Web limitations

-The Postman web app is under active development.
-There are features you can only access in the Postman desktop app, not in your browser:
+The following features require the Postman desktop app and aren't available when using the Postman web app:

 * **Find and replace** - The Postman desktop app supports [finding and replacing values in a workspace](/docs/getting-started/basics/navigating-postman/#footer), but this feature isn't available in the Postman web app.
 * **Certificates and proxy** - The Postman desktop app enables you to [use your system's configured proxy](/docs/getting-started/installation/proxy/#configuring-proxy-settings) to send API requests or access the internet.
 In the Postman web app, you can configure a proxy for sending requests but not for connecting to online services.